-- Twin Falls County will use best efforts to protect whistleblowers, and to protect whistleblowers against retaliation, as described below.
+613-03 Twin Falls County will use best efforts to protect whistleblowers, and to protect whistleblowers against retaliation, as described below.
 It cannot guarantee confidentiality, however, and there is no such thing as an "unofficial" or "off the record" report.
-The whistleblower's identity will be kept confidential, unless - 1) the person agrees to be identified; - 2) identification is necessary to allow the County or law enforcement officials to investigate or respond effectively to the report; - 3) identification is required by law; or - 4) the person accused is entitled to the information as a matter of legal right in disciplinary proceedings.
+The whistleblower's identity will be kept confidential, unless 1) the person agrees to be identified; 2) identification is necessary to allow the County or law enforcement officials to investigate or respond effectively to the report;

+3) identification is required by law; or

+4) the person accused is entitled to the information as a matter of legal right in disciplinary proceedings.

-- No Twin Falls County employee may retaliate in any way, either personally or through a third party, against a whistleblower because of the whistleblower's complaint.
-Nor may any employee willfully intimidate, threaten, or in any way harass any whistleblower or any person the employee believes or has reason to believe will offer evidence in any hearing as a result of the whistleblower's complaint. - Whistleblowers who believe that they have been retaliated against may file a written complaint with the elected official, the Board of County Commissioners, or the Human Resource Director.
+- 613-04 No Twin Falls County employee may retaliate in any way, either personally or through a third party, against a whistleblower because of the whistleblower's complaint.
+Retaliation includes adverse action such as discharge, demotion, or discrimination.
+Nor may any No employee may willfully intimidate, threaten, or in any way harass any whistleblower or any person the employee believes or has reason to believe will offer evidence in any hearing as a result of the whistleblower's complaint. - 613-05 Whistleblowers who believe that they have been retaliated against may file a written complaint with the elected official, the Board of County Commissioners, or the Human Resource Director.
 A proven complaint of retaliation shall result in a proper remedy for the person harmed and the initiation of disciplinary action, up to and including dismissal, against the retaliating person.
 This protection from retaliation is not intended to prohibit managers or supervisors from taking action, including disciplinary action, in the usual scope of their duties and based on valid performance-related factors.
 Whistleblowers must be cautious to avoid baseless allegations.